SitnicV/Windows-Apps/README.md

 - [Laragon](https://laragon.org/) : Laragon: A great fast and easy way to create an isolated dev environment on Windows.
 Includes Mysql, PHP Memcached, Redis, Apache, and awesome for working with your Laravel projects.
 - [XAMPP](https://www.apachefriends.org/download.html) : XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
 The XAMPP open source package has been set up to be incredibly easy to install and to use.
+- [MAMP](https://www.mamp.info/en/mamp/windows/) : The free web development solution with Apache, Nginx, PHP & MySQL
 - [Open Server Panel](https://ospanel.io/) : A portable software environment created specifically for web developers, taking into account their recommendations and wishes.
 - [Docker](https://www.docker.com/get-started) : Get started with Docker Desktop and join millions of developers in faster, more secure app development using containers and beyond.
 - [WampServer](https://www.wampserver.com/) : WampServer is a Windows-based Web development platform for building dynamic Web applications using Apache2, PHP and MySQL.
 - [Uniform Server](https://www.uniformserver.com/) : Build using a modular design approach, it includes the latest versions of Apache, MySQL or MariaDB, PHP (with version switching), phpMyAdmin or Adminer.
 No installation required!
 No registry dust!
 Just unpack and fire up!

+### File Compare

+- [Meldmerge](https://meldmerge.org) : Meld helps you compare files, directories, and version controlled projects.
+It provides two- and three-way comparison of both files and directories, and has support for many popular version control systems.
+- [WinMerge](https://winmerge.org/) : Open Source differencing and merging tool for Windows.
+WinMerge can compare both folders and files, presenting differences in a visual text format that is easy to understand and handle.

 ### Terminal Emulators

 - [ConEmu](https://conemu.github.io/) : ConEmu-Maximus5 is a full-featured local terminal for Windows devs, admins and users.
 Get better console window with tabs, splits, Quake style, copy+paste, DosBox and PuTTY integration, and much more.
 - [Tabby](https://tabby.sh/) : Tabby is a free and open source SSH, local and Telnet terminal with everything you'll ever need.
+- [Hyper](https://hyper.is/) : A terminal built on web technologies

 ### Content Collaboration Platforms: